IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 30 March 2024 | 13:12
+### Check In
+ * The collision pretty much works the way I want it to work.
+	* The Bounds rectangle ends up being a bit too big so the collision isn't the most precise, but that can be a TD for a later milestone.
+I need to move on with building out the other features I intend to have at least mostly done for the Vertical Slice milestone
+	* The enemy manager is implemented.
+Meaning, the enemy the game currently has on screen is being managed by the enemy manage rather than the game.

+### Next Steps
+ * The input buffer/analyzer

 ## 30 March 2024 | 12:42
 ### Check In
  * So, I wrote my own collision manager, it's heavily based off of MonoGame Extended's CollisionComponent though.
 Mine collision manager is just a little more targeted for my project (notably: it doesn't handle circle collision) and doesn't use a node based collection.